Summary of sections:

 - Broaden vision and horizons

 This is a bewildering list of requirements.
 And despite my many years of experience as a composer and liturgical musician, I find myself still ill-equipped to meet all those demands.
-I am still trying to work out what music is doing, or could do, in the context of prayer, and the religious and spiritual life of a person.
+I am still trying to work out what music is doing, or could do, in the context of prayer, and the religious and spiritual life of a person and community.

 ‘Reaching out without dumbing down’